 McGraw Hill Reading Wonders, utilized in grades Kindergarten-5th grades is a supplemental resource for incorporating both fiction and nonfiction stories.
 These stories are used to introduce beginning strategies for reading, including comprehension, cause and effect, sequencing events, character study, and other vital components that will aid in becoming a well-rounded reader.

 3rd-5th grade students move from the McGraw Hill Reading Wonders into multi-genre literature through chapter books and novels in preparation for middle school.
+4th grade students are introduced to: Soft Rain, Frindle, Shiloh, and The One and Only Ivan.
+5th grade students are introduced to: Where the Red Fern Grows, The Bridge to Terabithia, The Witch of Blackbird Pond, and Inside Out and Back Again.
 The ELA coursework incorporates Shurley Grammar, a unique tool, specifically designed to help students master the parts of speech and sentence structure.
 Students learn definitions for the parts of speech through jingles that incorporate rhythm, rhyme, movement, and fun.

 BJU Press Mathematics